Kaja Korošec

-Kaja Korošec (born 17 November 2001) is a Slovenian footballer who plays as a midfielder for ŽNK Mura and the Slovenia women's national team.
+Kaja Korošec (born 17 November 2001) is a Slovenian footballer who plays as a midfielder for Paris FC and the Slovenia women's national team.

 Club career

 Korošec made her first senior appearance for Pomurje in the 2017–18 season, going on to make four league appearances in that campaign.
 On 21 October 2018, she scored her first league goal for the club in a 15–1 victory over Ajdovščina.
 The 2018–19 season brought Korošec her first league title, and also won the double after winning the Slovenian Cup.
 Korošec scored 8 goals in 21 appearances across the course of the season to help ensure success.

 In August 2019, Korošec made her UEFA Women's Champions League debut as Pomurje faced Cardiff Met.
 On 18 November 2020, she scored a hat-trick in the Champions League match against Hungarian champions Ferencváros as Pomurje advanced to the round of 32.